LoricAndre/fzterm.nvim/README.md

 ## Usage
 ![](usage.gif)
 The `:Files`, `:GFiles`, `:Buffers`, `:Branches` and `:Ag` commands are implemented, and the rest is up to your needs and creativity.
+You can use the basic commands by simply calling them or mapping them, for example `nnoremap <leader>f :Files<CR>`.

 ## Extensions
  - The plugins provides the `fzterm` function, accessible via `lua require'fzterm'.fzterm()`